California State University, Sacramento: Today

 Sacramento State is organized into seven academic colleges and a college of continuing education.
 The university is also a member of the consortium that operates Moss Landing Marine Laboratories, offering curricula in marine sciences.
-In keeping with its proximity to a burgeoning electronics industry, the university is developing expanded applications of technology to learn through computerized and televised instruction over a wide area of Northern California.
+The university is developing expanded applications of technology to learn through computerized and televised instruction over a wide area of Northern California.

 The university reached an important strategic milestone.
 Sacramento State launched Destination 2010, an initiative focused on creating excellent academic programs, new student facilities and a more welcoming campus culture and environment.
 During that time, the campus constructed the four-story Academic Information Research Center, Parking Structure III (which at 3,000 spaces is the largest in the CSU system), the new Hornet Bookstore, Eli and Edythe Broad Athletic Fieldhouse, and the American River Courtyard residence hall (with 600 beds).

 Many new buildings and other structural improvements are currently underway or recently completed including: